imballinst/imballinst.dev/src/pages/blog/making-testing-in-frontend-fun.md

 2. We can sleep peacefully at night knowing bugs and/or incidents happen less often.
 3. We help our QAs (or those with similar responsibilities) reduce their load, allowing them to be more focused and explorative.

 _"W-wait, those are the same bullet points written in one of the sections above!"_ Well, yeah, that's the point.
-Let's keep those 3 points in mind so that hopefully, we all can create awesome stuff without having to wake up at night to fix some bugs 😄
+Let's deeply root those 3 points above in our mind, so that hopefully, we all can create awesome stuff without having to wake up at night to fix some bugs 😄